AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-05-4-ways-to-make-your-chord-progressions-more-interesting.md

 ---
-title: 10 tips to spice up your chord progressions
+title: 4 ways to make your chord progressions more interesting
 author: Ahmad Moussa
-description: 10 fool proof ways to make your chord progressions more interesting
+description: Writing interesting chord progressions can be difficult, but arming yourself with a little bit of music theory and creativity you'll be able to break out of any type musical rut.
-thumbnail_path: 2021-02-05-10-tips-to-spice-up-your-chord-progressions.png
+thumbnail_path: 2021-02-05-4-ways-to-make-your-chord-progressions-more-interesting.png
 ---
 <span class="image left"><img src="https://gorillasun.de/thumbnails/2021-02-05-10-tips-to-spice-up-your-chord-progressions.png" alt="" /></span>